DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 6.3.0 =
+= 6.3.1 =
-Fixing nonce validation security vulnerability in custom plugin creation.
+Fixing CSS bug with minified CSS in the Screenshots block/shortcode output.
+Fixing unclosed SVG output in the footer causing errors in some themes.
+Fixing preview JS/CSS in certain preview plugins.